JEFfersusu/MiT-Loss/README.md

 # MiT_loss
 **Official PyTorch implementation of "MiT Loss: Medical Image-aware Transfer-calibrated Loss for Enhanced Classification"**

-This study is accepted by the Measurement Science and Technology: https://iopscience.iop.org/article/10.1088/1361-6501/ae08d8/meta
+This study is published by the Measurement Science and Technology: https://iopscience.iop.org/article/10.1088/1361-6501/ae08d8/meta

 ## Citation
 If you think that our work is useful to your research, please cite using this BibTeX: